Turkey Gravy Recipe From Drippings

 Let’s walk through the process of making turkey gravy from drippings – and don’t forget to watch the video.

-Strain the drippings
+Strain the Drippings

 Strain the drippings from this turkey recipe into a bowl through a fine metal mesh strainer.
 Discard the contents of the strainer, but keep the liquid drippings.